labkode/wlcg-tpc/README.txt

 DATA INTEGRITY IN WLCG

-Some initial work on data integrity has been documented in the TPC Wiki available at https://twiki.cern.ch/twiki/bin/view/LCG/ThirdPartyCopy?sortcol=2;table=4;up=0#sorted_table under section "Features vs Storages and Protocols matrix".
+Initial work on data integrity has been documented in the TPC Wiki available at https://twiki.cern.ch/twiki/bin/view/LCG/ThirdPartyCopy?sortcol=2;table=4;up=0#sorted_table under section "Features vs Storages and Protocols matrix".